ayman-jamal/ayman-jamal/README.md

-- 👋 Hi, I’m @ayman-jamal, a student of Computer Engineering and Data Science trainee
+- 👋 Hi, I’m @ayman-jamal, a Senior  student of Computer Engineering and Data Analysis Teaching Assistant
-- 👀 I’m interested in Machine Learning, AI and Data Analysis
+- 👀 I’m interested in Machine Learning, AI and Data Sicence
-- 🌱 I’m currently Machine Learning projects using python as you can see in popular repositories section
 - 💞️ I’m looking to collaborate on improving and developing the role of Data Science and Artificial Intelligence in the areas of life in my region and the world and making life easier and more feasible.
 - 📫 How to reach me ...